 This reverse die is the only one known to have been used in striking 1859 proofs.
 1859 was the first year for which proof mintage was documented by the mint.
 The number of proofs minted was much larger than in previous years.
 The fact that all 1859 proofs use this reverse die confirms that it was created for the striking of the 1859 proofs.
 This die has also been found paired to proofs of 1851, 1852, 1854, and 1858.
 We believe, based on die wear, that 1859 was the first use of this die.
 This makes all other pairings restrikes, and fits with the interpretation of mint correspondence that has caused 1851 and 1852 pairings to be considered restrikes.
 It should be noted that the die wear differences are microscopic, and open to interpretation, so there is some uncertainty if the conclusion is based completely on die wear.
 However, based on the preponderance of evidence, we believe that this die was prepared for the striking of 1859 proofs.
 When mint personnel decided that additional restrikes of certain key dates were called for, sometime in late 1859, it was the available proof die and was thus used for the restrikes.

-This reverse die was first used to strike almost all of the 1865 proof mintage.
-Sometime later it was paired with 1851 Obverse P2 to produce restrikes.
+This reverse die was first used to strike almost all the 1865 proof mintage.
+Sometime later it was paired with 1851 Obverse P2 and 1852 Obverse P1 to produce restrikes (our die marriages 1851 OC-P4 and 1852 OC-P4.
 We confirmed this sequence by noting that the 1851 pairing of Reverse PA is a slightly later die state than the 1865 pairing.
 As with our 1859 Reverse PA findings the wear differences were minor, but other evidence supports the conclusion.
-This third round of 1851 restrikes was most likely minted in late 1865 or early 1866.
+This third round of restrikes was most likely minted in late 1865 or early 1866.
 It’s possible that the time of mintage could have been later, as proof reverse dies were often kept for multiple years, but 1866 was the first year of the with motto reverse, so we believe the no motto reverse dies were probably destroyed before the end of the year.
-Additionally we note a record that the first sale of a copper 1851 dollar, J-132, was in October, 1865 (reference 16).
-This pattern used the same dies as our 1851 OC-P4 die marriage, and was probably struck near the same time as the 1851 silver restrikes.
+Additionally, we note a record of the first sale of a copper 1851 dollar, J-132, in October, 1865 (reference 16).
+This pattern used the same dies as our 1851 OC-P4 die marriage and was probably struck near the same time as the 1851 silver restrikes.

 With these findings noted we believe that we can summarize the existence of restrikes as follows:

-Almost all 1850 dollars, both proofs and business strikes, used the same obverse die, with notable repunching on the 0.
+We don’t believe that restrikes exist for this year.
+All 1850 dollars, both proofs and business strikes, used the same obverse die, with notable repunching on the 0.
 This die was mated to both the normal 1850 business strike reverse die, Reverse 1848 A, and to the die used for proofs since 1840, Reverse 1840 PA.
 We believe that all the examples with the obverse married to Reverse 1840 PA are original proofs.
 We haven’t found Reverse 1840 PA used to strike restrikes in any other year.
 Had it been used for restrikes we believe that we would have found other dates mated to this reverse that could be proven by die wear to be restrikes.
 Since this isn’t the case we believe that the 1850 proofs are all originals, minted in 1850.
 The proofs were minted at two different times.
 The obverse die for the second striking displays a die crack at the base of the date.
 This crack appeared late in the business strike issue.
 A few proofs were apparently struck after the crack appeared.
-However we have no reason to believe that these were restrikes. and thus we don’t believe that restrikes exist for this year.
+However, we have no reason to believe that these were restrikes.

 Restrikes were minted in three timeframes.
 The first restrikes appeared in the late 1850’s, probably in late 1858 or early 1859, mating a new, or at least previously unused obverse die, Obverse P2, to Reverse 1856 PA, the die previously used to strike original proofs in 1856, 1857, and 1858.
 The timeframe for this striking is simply an educated guess.
 Examples of this die pair are extremely rare.
 The only example we’ve confirmed is the coin sold by David Lawrence Rare Coins as part of the Richmond collection.